-2. Provide More Value
+2. Provide More Value.

 - Understand your audience’s needs.
 Use all the data you have from social media, sales reports, loyalty programs, and web analytics to discover where you need to innovate.
 Consider how your company is uniquely poised to eliminate customer or client pain points.
 Get creative with delivery services, direct sales, subscriptions, and new formats.
 Remember, your customers are not sales figures; they are unique people with needs, emotions, and problems to overcome.
-Treating them with responsive empathy goes far.
+Treating them with responsive empathy will go far.

-3. Reposition for the Future
+3. Reposition for the Future.

 Here are some initial steps to take: